-The contractor must keep any exemption certificate for at least three years after the due date of the last return to which it relates, or the date the return was filed, if later.
+Contractors and subcontractors must keep any exemption certificate for at least three years after the due date of the last return to which it relates, or the date the return was filed, if later.
 The contractor must also maintain a method of associating an exempt sale made to a particular customer with the exemption certificate on file for that customer.

 Need help?

-Visit our Web site at www.tax.ny.gov get information and manage your taxes online check for new online services and features Telephone assistance Sales Tax Information Center: (518) 485-2889 To order forms and publications: (518) 457-543 Text Telephone (TTY) Hotline (for persons with hearing and speech disabilities using a TTY): (518) 485-5082 Persons with disabilities: In compliance with the information center.
+Visit our website at www.tax.ny.govget information and manage your taxes online check for new online services and features

+Telephone assistance Sales Tax Information Center: (518) 485-2889

+To order forms and publications: (518) 457-5431

+Text Telephone (TTY) Hotline (for persons with hearing and speech disabilities using a TTY): (518) 485-5082

+Persons with disabilities: In compliance with the

 Americans with Disabilities Act, we will ensure that our lobbies, offices, meeting rooms, and other facilities are accessible to persons with disabilities.
-If you have questions about special accommodations for persons with disabilities, call the
+If you have questions about special accommodations for persons with disabilities, call the information center.